newrelic/helm-charts/charts/nr-k8s-otel-collector/README.md

 ### Nightly Build Behavior

 - **No Changes = No Build**: If there are no commits since the last release, the nightly build is skipped
-- **ArgoCD Compatible**: Nightly charts work seamlessly with ArgoCD for automated testing in staging/canary environments
 - **Retention**: Nightly builds are stored as GitHub Actions artifacts for 30 days

 ## Confirm installation